Work Stress Counselling London & Burnout Counselling London

 - We may be stuck in doing - lost our being

-- We may have allowed our work to define who we are, have a crisis of identity, asking "What other role would I have, other than my work?", as if our sense of worth is solely based on the work we do.
+- We may have allowed our work to define who we are, have a crisis of identity, asking "What other role would I have, other than my work?", as if our sense of worth is solely based on our productivity or the work we do.
 We may have lost our sense of who we are, what really matters to us, what we value beyond earning more money.

 - A part of us may yearn for space, yet another part may be fearful of this